 A high-level API providing the long polling (or server push) technique is a task that was initially planned to be implemented by WP2 T.4 because no other library could offer the same functionality by that time.
-However, as of M30, the only component that makes use of the long polling approach is the monitoring service.
+However, as of M18, the only component that makes use of the long polling approach is the monitoring service.
 That service uses the library GWTEventService, which leverages the GWT RPC mechanisms to deliver the COMET functionality.
 Unless other components need a further abstraction from the functionality provided by the GWTEventService library, there is no real need to reinvent the wheel.
-The T2.4 team therefore stopped this activity in M18 (see deliverable D2.4.2) and concentrated on other parts of T2.4 instead.